 4 key features to monitor when you go live

-Now that you’re up and running with your Google Business Profile listing, you might fall into the trap of letting it “do its own thing.”
+Now that you’re up and running with your Google Business Profile, you might fall into the trap of letting it “do its own thing.”
 But remember: people won’t always click through to your website, fill out your contact form, or dial your phone number.

-Chances are, some prospective clients will interact directly with the listing, rather than going to your website.
+Chances are, many prospective clients will interact directly with the listing, rather than going to your website.

 So, how can you find these people, and convince them to schedule a consultation with your team of attorneys?